DadSchoorse/vkBasalt/README.md

 - Contrast Adaptive Sharpening
 - Fast Approximate Anti-Aliasing
 - Enhanced Subpixel Morphological Anti-Aliasing
+- Deband/Dithering

 # Disclaimer
 This one of my first projects ever.
 Look at the code at your own risk.

 # Build
 You need the Vulkan SDK to build this, and glslangValidator to compile the shader.
+GCC version 7 or higher is required.

 On Arch-based distributions, they can be installed with:
 ```